 The Bottom Line: Is this Recipe Right to You?

 This dentist-formulated remineralizing toothpaste recipe naturally strengthens enamel and improves oral health.
-Good with adults who desire to avoid cavities, sensitivity, and cruel chemicals.
+It is an excellent choice for those who want to get adult cavity protection, relief from sensitivity, and are looking for products based on natural ingredients.

 To maximize the effectiveness of this toothpaste use it with the correct diet.
 Learn 12 best foods to remineralize your teeth and create an entire oral health regimen on the inside out.